 Townes Van Zandt’s “Snake Song” is a song in which the vocalist compares himself to a snake.
 He croons, “You can’t hold me because I’m too slick.
 I don’t sleep because I’m lonely.
 If you want to, you can touch me.
 I got the poison, I just might bite you”, to show this.
-He’s just telling someone that he’s nothing, but trouble, if you’re going to get involved with him.
+He warns others that he’s trouble if they get involved with him.

-“Snake Charmer” by Blink 182, is a song all about a woman, who’s got men wrapped around her finger.
-This woman is the female version of a “womanizer”, pulling new men into her games.
+This is a song all about a woman, who’s got men wrapped around her finger.
+This woman is the female version of a “womanizer”, effortlessly charming and ensnaring men in her games.

 10. “Raised By Snakes” by Telex

-Raised by Snakes is an electronic and funk song by Telex.
-The singer is saying that he was raised by snakes, and has taken on many of their mannerisms and attributes.
+This electronic and funk song is about how the narrator was raised by snakes, and has taken on many of their mannerisms and attributes.

 11. “Long Snake Moan” by PJ Harvey

-PJ Harvey’s song “Long Snake Moan” employs the snake as a symbol for transcendence particularly in relation to religious conceptions of right and wrong.
-PJ Harvey previously said in an interview, “Religion appeals to me as a possible source of answers, as a way of making sense of why we’re here.
+PJ Harvey’s song “Long Snake Moan” uses the snake as a symbol for transcendence particularly in relation to religious conceptions of right and wrong.

 12. “Big Snake” by Lloyd Cole And The Commotions